Faith Adiele

 You Gotta Have Faith

-Faith lives in the San Francisco Bay Area, where she is a member of the San Francisco Writers' Grotto and The Ruby space for women/NB creatives, and does live storytelling on stage.
-Her latest manuscript, a multi-genre, multigenerational, multiracial account of 4 generations of her family across 3 continents, is represented by Ayesha Pande.
+Faith lives in the San Francisco Bay Area, where she is a member of the San Francisco Writers' Grotto, Groundfloor Social Club, and The Ruby space for women/NB creatives and does live storytelling on stage.
+She is represented by Ayesha Pande and has books forthcoming from Columbia University Press and Texas Review Press.

 faith's